-Without a doubt, studying abroad in Australia is one of the best decisions you will ever make.
-However, when it comes to searching for a study program that suits your circumstances, you need to consider several factors to make the right decision.
+Undoubtedly, studying abroad in Australia is one of the best decisions you will ever make.
+However, when searching for a study program that suits your circumstances, you must consider several factors to make the right decision.

-Some of the factors that you should focus on includes the type of career you are looking for, whether you need some free-time or want to spend more time at the university, your chances of getting a job, and more.
+You must focus on the type of career you are looking for, whether you need some free time or want to spend more time at the university, your chances of getting a job, and more.

-It is also important to note that part-time study may even come with a few challenges.
-So before making any decision, read this post to weigh the pros and cons of taking up part-time study in Australia.
+It is also important to note that part-time study may come with a few challenges.
+So before making any decision, read this post to weigh the pros and cons of studying part-time in Australia.

 It is suitable for people who want to balance study with their work or personal life.
-Also, part-time courses can turn out to be useful if you want to improve or change your career path.
+Also, part-time courses can be helpful if you want to improve or change your career path.

-For international students who are on a student visa, part-time study is not an option as the visa requires them to get the 24 credit points per semester, which is only possible with full-time study.
+Part-time study is not an option for international students on a student visa.
+The visa requires them to get 24 credit points per semester, which is only possible with full-time study.

 2. What Does Part-time Study Involve?

-Part-time courses mostly requires students to attend evening or afternoon classes each week and is specially tailored for those students who want to work full-time or part-time jobs while studying.
+Part-time courses mostly require students to attend evening or afternoon classes each week.
+They are for those students who want to work full-time or part-time jobs while studying.

-Some Australian universities have taken things a step ahead by providing a few postgraduate courses through e-learning or distance learning, which allows students to attend classes from home without going to the university.
-Instead, they receive all the teaching, learning, and tuition services from the internet.
+Some Australian universities have taken a step ahead by providing a few postgraduate courses through e-learning or distance learning.
+It allows students to attend classes from home without going to the university.
+Instead, they receive all the teaching, education, and tuition services from the internet.

-Studying Masters programs or postgraduate diplomas through part-time study may take around two to three years to complete.
+Studying for Masters's programs or postgraduate diplomas through part-time study may take around two to three years to complete.
 You can also do part-time MPhil courses, which will take about four to five years to complete and part-time PhDs, taking up to six years.

-Students who are pursuing a part-time PhD degree might have to juggle between their research work and teaching fellowship.
+Students pursuing a part-time PhD degree might have to juggle their research work and teaching fellowship.
 Besides, you can also go for a professional doctorate that allows you to choose a professional career instead of an academic career.

-Mostly, students who are already pursuing a career take up a professional doctorate course.
+Most students already pursuing a career take up a professional doctorate course.

 3. Why Study Part-Time?

-If you think that you do not have the resources or time to study full-time, then the part-time study is the best option for you.
-You can also take up a part-time course to move ahead in your career, personal development, or simply because you would like to explore a subject.
+If you need more resources or time to study full-time, then part-time study is the best option.
+You can also take a part-time course to advance your career, personal development, or simply because you want to explore a subject.

 All in all, part-time study is a great way to continue learning while building your career at the same time.

-The major difference between full-time and part-time study is the number of credit hours in a semester.
+The significant difference between full-time and part-time study is the number of credit hours a semester.
 Generally, part-time courses have a minimum of 6 to 11 credits, which means two to three classes per week.
-Whereas, a full-time course has a minimum of 12 credits or about four classes.
+In contrast, a full-time course has a minimum of 12 credits or about four classes.